Fast Training Dataset Attribution via In-Context Learning: Implementation

 \subsection{Using RAG}

 Given the limitations of LLM context windows, fitting entire datasets directly into the context is impractical.
-To address this, we utilized Retrieval-Augmented Generation (RAG) \citep{lewis2020retrieval} to enhance the context by retrieving relevant documents from databases before generating responses.
-The process involves splitting the documents into semantically relevant chunks using the \textit{RecursiveCharacterTextSplitter} from the Hugging Face Transformers library, computing embeddings for all chunks with a model like \textit{thenlper/gte-small}, and storing these embeddings in a vector database using FAISS (Facebook AI Similarity Search).
-When a question is posed, it is embedded and a similarity search is performed against the vector database to find the closest matching documents.
-These retrieved documents are then provided as context to the LLMs along with the original question, allowing the LLMs to generate responses augmented with additional context.
+To address this, we used Retrieval Augmented Generation (RAG) \citep{lewis2020retrieval} to enhance context by retrieving relevant documents from databases before generating responses.
+The process involves splitting the documents into semantically relevant chunks using the \textit{RecursiveCharacterTextSplitter} from the HuggingFace Transformers library, computing embeddings for all chunks with a model like \textit{thenlper/gte-small}, and storing these embeddings in a vector database using FAISS (Facebook AI Similarity Search) \cite{johnson2019billion}.
+When a question is posed, it is embedded, and a similarity search is performed against the vector database to find the closest matching documents.
+These retrieved documents are then provided as context for the LLMs along with the original question, allowing the LLMs to generate responses augmented with additional context.
 We used a chunk size of 512 and a top-k value of 3, ensuring the context was trimmed to 2000 characters for conciseness.
+We study the effectiveness of RAG in the Appendix \ref{sec:rageff}.